abhishek021091/AutoSweepCrowdNav/README.md

 - Coverage is currently represented by generated sweep waypoints and sweep-tail visualization.
 A complete coverage metric or coverage-specific reward is not yet implemented.
 - `reward.step_penalty` exists in config but is not fully applied in the main reward path.
-- Group behavior is experimental: spawning and labels exist, but coordinated group behavior is unfinished.
+- Human group behavior is in progress: spawning and labels exist, but coordinated group behavior is unfinished.
+- Controlled entry/exit is experimental and currently represented through boundary/gate-style spawning and dynamic population changes.
-- One rendering path in `crowd_sim/envs/crowd_sim_var_num.py` contains a debug typo, `import pbd; pbd.set_trace()`, which should be removed before relying on that renderer.
+- One rendering path in `crowd_sim/envs/crowd_sim_var_num.py` has carried debug breakpoint code around sweep rendering.
+Keep that code removed/commented before relying on visualization runs.
 - `test.py` currently uses the live config from `crowd_nav/configs/config.py`; saved experiment config loading is commented out.
 - `sim.human_num` should remain at least `1`; use `sim.empty_arena = True` for empty arenas.